 The values for the number of bits per field are given in Table 18.
 The channel bit and symbol rates given in Table 18 are the rates immediately before spreading.
 The slot formats applicable to QPSK with pilot bits are not supported in this release.
 The pilot patterns for the slot formats applicable to QPSK are given in Table 19.
 DTX shall be used in the pilot field of the 16QAM slot formats, i.e. no pilot bits are used in this release.
+A BCH mapped to Secondary CCPCH uses the specific fixed Secondary CCPCH slot format in Table 18, and this slot format can only be used for carrying BCH.

 The FACH and PCH can be mapped to the same or to separate Secondary CCPCHs.
 If FACH and PCH are mapped to the same Secondary CCPCH, they can be mapped to the same frame.
+A BCH mapped to Secondary CCPCH can only be mapped to a separate Secondary CCPCH without multiplexing with other transport channels.
 The main difference between a CCPCH and a downlink dedicated physical channel is that a CCPCH is not inner-loop power controlled.
-The main difference between the Primary and Secondary CCPCH is that the transport channel mapped to the Primary CCPCH (BCH) can only have a fixed predefined transport format combination, while the Secondary CCPCH support multiple transport format combinations using TFCI.
+The main difference between the Primary and Secondary CCPCH is that the transport channel mapped to the Primary CCPCH (BCH) can only have a fixed predefined transport format combination, while the Secondary CCPCH supports multiple transport format combinations on the transport channels mapped to it and offers the possibility of using TFCI.